 - 1 ounce pear and ginger shrub (recipe follows)

 - For the Pear and Ginger Shrub:

 - 1/2 cup apple cider vinegar

 - 2 firm pears (such as Bosc, peeled and cored)

-- 1 piece (approximately 2") fresh ginger (peeling optional)
+- 1 piece fresh ginger (approximately 2 inches, peeling optional)

 Combine the sugar and apple cider vinegar in a jar (such as a canning or Mason jar) with a tight fitting lid and shake well to dissolve the sugar.

 Peel, core, and slice the pear into chunks.